21 Frequently Asked Questions

 3) Will I have privacy if I stay with a family?

 Of course you will have privacy.
-The families are asked to provide you with your own private room, your own private keys (one for your room and one for the outside door), a desk with a lamp in your room (for studying), and three different meals a day (except Sundays, since this is the day of rest for the family).
+The families are asked to provide you with your own private room, your own private keys (one for your room and one for the outside door), a desk with a lamp in your room (for studying), and three different meals a day.
 Your family should provide warm water, a clean bathroom, and purified water for drinking.
 We evaluate our families in order to ensure they are meeting our requests.
 We also assure you that all our families live in safe neighborhoods.

 4) Can more than one student stay with a family?